powerapi-ng/smartwatts-formula/deploy/docker/README.md

 ## Prerequisites

-* a linux system (tested on ubuntu 20.04 and 22.04)
+* a Linux system (tested on Ubuntu 20.04, 22.04, Debian 12)
 * docker
-* docker-compose
+* docker compose
-* internet access for docker registry
+* Internet access for docker registry

 ## Quick Start

-No build step is needed, the default settings based on [mongodb/prometheus](#mongodb_prometheus) configuration can be launched "Out  of the box" with command below:
+No build step is needed, the default settings based on [mongodb/mongodb](#mongodb_mongodb) configuration can be launched "Out  of the box" with command below:

 ```
-docker-compose up
+docker compose up
 ```

 Always stop properly components to unmount associated resources:

 ```
-docker-compose down
+docker compose down
 ```

-For more accurate measurements, you should configure the formula according to the cpu on you host.
+For more accurate measurements, you should configure the formula according to the CPU on your host.
 This can be done by configuring CPU profile in _./formula_ folder configuration files.
-Look at [the offical powerapi documentation](https://powerapi-ng.github.io/howto_monitor_process/deploy_formula.html) to see which value to use for `cpu-ratio-base`,`cpu-ratio-min` and `cpu-ratio-max`.
+Look at [the offical powerapi documentation](https://powerapi.org/reference/formulas/smartwatts/#parameters) to check CPU related values to define.
+In particular, you need to indicate `cpu-base-freq`.

+Please notice that you also need to adapt the sensor configuration file in _./sensor_ to indicate suitable `core events` according to your [CPU family](https://powerapi.org/reference/sensors/hwpc-sensor/#events).

 ## Configuration